Chevrolet Aveo: Facelift

+On 19 November 2015, the Chevrolet Lova RV was officially launched in China.
+The new vehicle features a 5 - seat layout and is positioned as a small crossover.
+The Lova RV adopts Chevrolet's latest family - style design language and is powered by a 1.5L naturally aspirated engine.
+It also comes standard with intelligent start - stop technology and ESC electronic stability control system across all models.

+In terms of appearance, the new vehicle features a refreshing design.
+It adopts Chevrolet's family-style front face and uses a hidden B/C/D-pillar design to create a floating roof effect.
+The car is also equipped with roof luggage racks, further highlighting its identity as a crossover.

 At the 2016 New York International Auto Show, Chevrolet revealed the refreshed North American version of the Sonic hatchback and sedan.
 The facelift brought a restyled front fascia, new LED tail lights and refreshed equipment.
 The Barina sold in Australia and New Zealand was available only with 6-speed conventional automatic, the 4-speed model being dropped, with the same 5-speed manual in the standard model.

 The LTZ trim level was renamed Premier for the 2017 model year.
 The previous RS trim level became a standard appearance package for all Hatchback models (1LT and Premier), and included unique upholstery (cloth trim for the 1LT, and perforated leatherette trim for the Premier), red interior accents and stitching, unique 'RS' badging, and unique aluminum-alloy wheels (16" for LT and 17" for Premier).
 Since the refresh, the 1LS model was only available as a sedan.

 Powertrains

 Safety

-The Aveo in its most basic Latin American configuration with no airbags and no ABS received 0 stars for adult occupants and 2 stars for toddlers from Latin NCAP in 2015.
+The Aveo in its most basic Latin American market configuration with no airbags and no ABS received 0 stars for adult occupants and 2 stars for toddlers from Latin NCAP 1.0 in 2015.

-The Aveo in its most basic Latin American configuration with 2 airbags and no ESC received 0 stars for adult occupants and 3 stars for toddlers from Latin NCAP in 2017 (one level above 2010-2015).
+The Aveo in its most basic Latin American market configuration with 2 airbags and no ESC received 0 stars for adult occupants and 3 stars for toddlers from Latin NCAP 2.0 in 2017.